-Students may check the status of their financial aid by accessing the Atlanta Metropolitan College website at www.atlm.edu under the financial aid section or by calling the Office of Financial Aid at 404-756-4002.
+Students may check the status of their financial aid by accessing the Atlanta Metropolitan College website at www.atlm.edu under the financial aid section.

 FINANCIAL AID AWARDS

 To be eligible to receive a financial aid award a student must have a complete financial aid file.
 A complete financial aid file consists of the following: